 We love open dialogue and feedback that starts conversations.
 That’s why we love online reviews.
-And with Skipio Reviews* now available, you will too.
 You may think you know what you’re doing well and what you need to improve on.
 But without regularly requesting reviews and feedback from recent customers, do you really know?

 Failing to request reviews also means leaving money on the table.
 The more reviews you have, the more credible your business looks, and the more likely someone else will be to choose you.

-Here are 3 stats that will hopefully convince you to start requesting reviews from customers.
+Here are 3 business review stats that will hopefully convince you to start requesting reviews from customers.

 How do you make sure you get the very important positive reviews?
 Well, first you offer the best experience possible.
 You make your service worthy of a positive review.
 Then you ask for a review.
 A wild concept, I know.